What is the Harvard Global Public Health for Nurse Leaders Certificate Program?

-Decision letters will go out between mid-February and mid-March.
+Decision letters will go out in mid-April.

 Does the program offer scholarships or financial assistance?

 Yes, there is some financial assistance available.
 However, because of the part-time nature of this program, U.S. federal aid is not available.
-For more information on financial assistance, contact the HGPHNL manager at email@example.com
+For more information on financial assistance, contact the HGPHNL program at email@example.com

 Is there a U.S. in-person component to the program?